smendoza787/blog/_posts/2017-09-16-node-express-pets-api.md

 In this project we're going to create a simple RESTful API for pets, because who doesn't love doing another pet project amirite?

-If you'd like to refer to the finished project you can see it at https://github.com/smendoza787/node-express-pet-api
+If you'd like to refer to the finished project you can see it [here](https://github.com/smendoza787/node-express-pet-api)

 Here are a list of tools we'll be using throughout: